UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

     * **STR** for tests of strength or endurance.
     * **DEX** for tests of agility or precision.
     * **WIL** for tests of concentration, battles of will, or interactions with magic.
-3. You can carry up to 80 lb of equipment and treasure.
-4. Choose a starting package from the list below.
+3. Choose a starting package from the list below.

 ## Experience & Advancement